scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Deployment
 ----------
-While deployment detail of the web frontend is beyond the scope of this paper, it should be noted that it was designed with scalibility in mind.
+While the deployment details of the web front end are beyond the scope of this paper, it should be noted that it was designed with scalibility in mind.

 An NGINX proxy exposes a pool of websocket and WSGI servers to the user.
 This gives us the flexibility to choose the best implementation of each.
-Communications between WSGI servers and WebSocket servers happen through a `ZeroMq <http://zeromq.org/>`_ XPUB-XSUB pipeline (but can be replaced with any other broker, e.g. `RabbitMQ
+Communications between WSGI servers and WebSocket servers happen through a `ZeroMq <http://zeromq.org/>`_ XPUB-XSUB pipeline (but can be replaced with any other broker, e.g., `RabbitMQ
 <https://blog.pivotal.io/pivotal/products/rabbitmq-hits-one-million-messages-per-second-on-google-compute-engine>`_).

-The overarching design principle is to connect together several, small component, each performing only one, simple task---the one it was designed for.
+The overarching design principle is to connect together several, small component, each performing only one, simple task |---| the one it was designed for.

 Computational Scalability